This tender flaky lard pie crust recipe is straight from my great grandma’s recipe box. It practically melts in your mouth.

 - 1½ cups all purpose flour

-- ½ cup lard leaf lard if you can find it
+- ½ cup lard leaf lard if possible

 - 3 to 4 Tablespoons cold water